Reinforced Generation of Combinatorial Structures: Hardness of Approximation: Hardness of Certification Problems on Random Graphs

-A central problem in average case complexity is that of \emph{certification}, where our goal is to certify a property of inputs from some distribution $\mu=\mu_n$ over a sample space $\Omega=\Omega_n$.
-In particular, let $P:\Omega\to \{0,1\}$ be a \emph{property} such that $\Pr_{x\sim \mu}[P(x) = 1] = 1-o_n(1)$.
-We are given as input a sample $x\sim \mu$, and the goal is to efficiently certify that $x$ satisfies $P$ with high probability.
+A central problem in average case complexity is that of \emph{certification}, where our goal is to certify a property of typical samples from a distribution.
+We focus on the setting of \emph{sparse random graphs}, where the distribution in question is $\calG(n, d)$, the uniform distribution over all $n$-vertex $d$-regular graphs, where $d\in \mathbb{N}$ is small.
+Let $\Omega$ be the set of $n$-vertex graphs, and consider a \emph{property} $P:\Omega\to \{0,1\}$ such that $\Pr_{G\sim \calG(n, d)}[P(G) = 1] = 1-o_n(1)$.
+We are given as input a graph $G\sim \calG(n, d)$, and our algorithmic task is to efficiently certify that $G$ satisfies $P$ with high probability.